Fort Collins DWAI Defense AttorneyRequest Free Consultation

 - A third offense includes 60 mandatory days in jail, with up to one year in jail, a fine between $600 and $1,500, community service between 48 and 120 hours, license revocation of two years, and eight points on your driving record.

 - After three or more prior convictions of DWAI, it becomes a class 4 felony.
 If you are convicted, you face two to six years in state prison, a fine between $2,000 and $500,000, three years of mandatory parole, and a two-year license suspension.

 One or multiple of these penalties may be on the table in your case.
-Contact our law firm to discuss your defense strategy with an experienced Fort Collins DWAI defense attorney.
+Contact our law firm to discuss your defense strategy with an experienced Fort Collins and Greeley DWAI defense attorney.

 Fighting a DWAI in Fort Collins?
 Martin & Reed, LLC, is on Your Side